RaashVision/UVMonitorApp/README.md

 - Get current location in Google map and gets its UV index value
 - Tap on google map to get the particular UV index value
 - Check Profile information by tap on profile picture
+- Theme of app change according to the UV light

 ##  How to run the project